quickSilverShanks/VidSage/README.md

 - [x] Add Documentation

-> Check `development_guide.md` for a detailed documentation of experiments and steps taken to develop this project.

 > [!NOTE]
 > **Current Status**: The project can be run in at-least 3 possible ways(recommended to go with last option which is the full build of this application):